 - Admission to BU is very competitive.
-This year, 54,161 highly qualified students applied to BU for only 3,700 seats in the incoming class.
-Admitted students study and live with classmates who ranked in the top 9% of their classes and earned an A- average overall grade.
+More than 60,000 highly qualified students applied to BU for only 3,400 seats in the incoming class.
+Students admitted to the Class of 2021 study and live with classmates who ranked in the top 7% of their classes and earned an A- average.

 Living on Campus for Four Years